onyx-platform/onyx/doc/user-guide/what-does-it-offer.md

 #### Testing Without Mocking

 In general, your design is in trouble when you've reached for `with-redefs` or something along those lines to mock functions.
 Onyx places a high importance around programming against interfaces, and even more-so around putting space in-between small components with channels.
 Onyx programs can be tested in development mode, and moved to production mode with only a small configuration file change.
-If you'd like to change your input or output plugins, all you need to do is reassociate the catalog entry with something like an in-memory plugin.
+If you'd like to change your input or output plugins, all you need to do is re-associate the catalog entry with something like an in-memory plugin.
 No interface mocking code required.

 #### Easy Parameterization of Workflows